This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-If your normally calm and assertive dog becomes a frightened dog during certain times, then you may want to try some counter conditioning techniques.
+If your normally calm and assertive dog becomes a frightened dog during certain times, then you may want to try the following counterconditioning techniques.

-If you have a dog that becomes frightened only during certain situations, then counter conditioning may work for you.
+If your dog becomes frightened only during certain situations, then counterconditioning may work well for you!

-Counter conditioning means changing the emotions that cause the behavior.
-Technically speaking…
+Counterconditioning means changing the emotions that cause the behavior.

 Counter conditioning means conditioning (training) an animal to display a behavior that is counter to (mutually exclusive of) an unacceptable behavior in response to a particular stimulus.
 For example, a dog cannot be trying to bite the letter carrier and at the same time greeting them in a friendly, excited manner.
 Source

 Some people say that by giving your dog a treat for what they are afraid of you are rewarding the dog for being afraid.
-But it’s also been shown that you can’t reinforce fear in dogs.
-So yes, it’s perfectly okay to pet your dog and try other methods to calm him during his stressful moments.
+But it has been shown that you can’t reinforce fear in dogs.
+So yes — it’s perfectly okay to pet your dog and try other methods to calm him during his stressful moments.

-Counter conditioning can be used with many frightened dog scenarios.
+Counterconditioning is very helpful and can be used with many frightened dog scenarios:

-For example, it can be used when a dog is afraid of thunder.
-In that case, whenever you hear thunder, immediately give your dog a treat.
-After enough time, your dog will no longer be afraid of thunder.
+- If your dog is afraid of thunder, whenever you hear thunder, immediately give your dog a treat.
+After doing this enough times, your dog will (naturally) no longer be afraid of thunder.

-If your dog is afraid of fireworks, try giving him a treat every time a loud boom goes off.
+- If your dog is afraid of fireworks, give your dog a treat every time a loud boom goes off.
 The more this behavior is repeated, the less fearful he will be of fireworks.

-If your dog is afraid of the vacuum cleaner, try giving him treats every time you turn the vacuum cleaner on.
+- If your dog is afraid of the vacuum cleaner, give your dog treats every time you turn the vacuum cleaner on.
 Then give more treats as you continue to move the vacuum cleaner around the room.

-This video shows counter conditioning used with a dog that is afraid of the vacuum cleaner:
+This video shows the use of counterconditioning with a dog that is afraid of the vacuum cleaner:

 Keep In Mind…

-The following video shows how well counter conditioning can work.
+This next video shows how well counterconditioning can work:

-In this case, a dog that was once fearful and terrified of the behaviors that strangers would do (reaching out to pet her, kids tugging on her ear, fast movements, loud noises, and poking & prodding) is now comfortable in the presence of those things.
+As you can see, a dog that was once fearful and terrified of the behaviors that strangers would do (reaching out to pet her, kids tugging on her ear, fast movements, loud noises, poking and prodding) is now comfortable in the presence of those things!